devonbacon/blog/scaling-state/types.md

 ## Client state

-In constrast, client state is everything an app tracks that doesn't fall into the synced state category.
+In constrast, client state is state that the client **is** authoritative over.

 The typical characteristics of client state are:
 - The data (usually) only exists in memory and is not durable
-- The data is generally read/written with sync flows
+- The data is generally read/written with sync flows (or it's just a variable in memory)

-As a rule of thumb, client state is used to manage or react to user interactions.
-Think "what is the value of this text field? or "is this dropdown open?".
+If synced state is about keeping a local copy of data in sync with some other copy, client state is about handling user input/interaction.

 ### Client state's location